 32) French Fork

-This style can be achieved by growing out stubble to about two or more inches.
+This beard can be achieved by growing out stubble to about two or more inches.
 The hair is then shaped into a long and narrow “W” with two points below the lower chin.
-Sides extend up the jawline to the ear and the mustache meets the beard at its ends.
+The hair is short on the sides and extend up the jawline to the ear.
+Finally, the mustache meets the beard at its ends.

 If, instead of shaping the bottom into a “W” you had it trimmed to a point like a “V” instead, you would have a ducktail.